Mysli0210/OpenSpaceAArhus-stuff/README.md

 # OpenSpaceAArhus-stuff
-OpenSpaceAArhus stuff, like labels and equipment for lazoring
+OpenSpaceAArhus stuff, like labels and equipment for lazoring.

+OSAA_MTRL_label.svg, is to be edited within inkscape to make personal Material labels.
+Or printed as is, to serve as generic labels.